The Flavors of Africa (Finally) Come to a Spirit Near You

 To change that narrative, Timeyin and Frederick work with farmers in different regions across Africa to source native ingredients that represent the continent’s diverse cultures and bounty.
 Distillers in South Africa then produce and bottle the spirits in the coastal province of KwaZulu-Natal.
 “There's been a long history of taking from the continent, in lots of different ways,” says Timeyin.
 “We feel like this is a real opportunity to do things differently,” he continues, “to invest in Africa and Africans, and really try to build an infrastructure within the continent that will help or benefit others.”

 Spearhead has already added a second spirit to its line-up: Bayab Gin, which features African juniper, coriander, and rosemary, with other botanicals—all of which complement the star ingredient.
 “Have you seen The Lion King?”
 Timeyin asks me.
 “There’s a scene I’m sure you know.”
 He’s referring to the iconic moment when the sage mandrill Rafiki breaks open a baobab fruit and smears its juices across Simba’s forehead, anointing the infant lion as the Pride Lands’ future leader.
-The African baobab, often referred to as the “tree of life,” plays a central role in the savanna ecosystem, Indigenous customs, and ancient folklore.
-In Bayab Gin, the fruit lends the spirit a citrusy, subtly sweet flavor; when paired simply with tonic water, those bright notes especially shine.
+The African baobab, often called the “tree of life,” plays a central role in the savanna ecosystem, Indigenous customs, and ancient folklore.
+In Bayab Gin, the fruit lends the spirit a citrusy, subtly sweet flavor; when paired simply with tonic water, the liquor's bright notes especially shine.
 The duo will soon release two more gin expressions: one distilled with burnt orange peel and marula fruit, and another with African rose petals.

 Timeyin and Frederick are grateful their customers and peers in the U.K. spirits industry seem to share their desire for African representation.
 “I think people recognize the need for it,” says Timeyin.
 “That’s very heartening.”

 Steve Henderson, strategic growth officer of Uncle Nearest Ventures (an arm of whiskey brand Uncle Nearest) says there is growing interest among spirits producers “to tell origin stories.”
 Sorel Liqueur, for example, puts an alcoholic spin on the crimson-hued beverage sorrel, a traditional Caribbean drink.
 In doing so, the liqueur tells what Henderson calls the “500-year-old story” of hibiscus, which grows natively in West Africa and spread to the Americas when enslaved Africans carried their native ingredients with them on the transatlantic slave trade.
-Uncle Nearest is also shining a light on a piece of Black history: the brand is named after the formerly enslaved man Nathan “Nearest” Green, a talented distiller who taught Jasper Newton, better known today as Jack Daniel, how to make whiskey.
+Uncle Nearest is also shining a light on a piece of Black history: The brand is named after the formerly enslaved man Nathan “Nearest” Green, a talented distiller who taught Jasper Newton, better known today as Jack Daniel, how to make whiskey.

 When we spoke recently, Timeyin and Frederick happened to be visiting the U.S., where Kwanzaa, a secular holiday observed from Dec.
 26 to Jan.
 1 that celebrates African American and pan-African culture and heritage, is just around the corner.
 For the duo, the holiday is a reminder that many of African heritage share their desire to foster community and better understand their ancestral roots.
 “What we want to do is connect the diaspora,” says Timeyin.
 “That's the real power of creating an African spirits platform: you can introduce people to a drink, but also introduce people to cultures, practices, and ideas.”